ip2root/ip2root/README.md

 # ip2root

-This tools aims to provide a root shell from a simple IP.
+This tool aims to provide a root shell from a simple IP.

 ## DISCLAIMER